Astech900/Select-Menu-Bar/README.md

 Select Menu Dropdown

 This is a simple custom select menu that allows users to select a social media platform from a dropdown.
-When a user clicks a div containing an image and paragraph, the selected platform is displayed at the top of the menu.
+When a user clicks a div containing an image and paragraph, the chosen platform is displayed at the top of the menu.

 Features
 * Custom dropdown menu